Motivation — ROV... Risk, Originality and Virtuosity

 One of the reasons gymnastics is the most watched event of the Olympic Games is that the viewer can always expect something new and different from the athletes.
 Gymnasts are masters at pushing the envelope, as they constantly try to reinvent their athletic art form.
 Innovation also involves some risk, and Peter shows how ROV: Risk, Originality, and Virtuosity, can become a mandate for constant change in his sport and in your business.
 In describing how we need to stop playing “catch up” with the competition, Peter says, "A perfect 10 just a few years ago may only score an 8.5 today.
 If you don't innovate, you’ll be left behind very quickly!"

 Peter continues to contribute to the Olympic movement today.
-He is the Chairman of the Board of USA Gymnastics, the national governing body of gymnastics in the United States.
-He has served as the Co-Chairman of the US Olympic Committee Summer Sports Summit, an annual series of workshops designed to prepare America's medal hopefuls to win gold in future Olympics.
-He also serves as a USOC Olympic Ambassador, helping to prepare all of America’s athletes on working with the media and to represent the United States with character and respect.
+He is the Chairman of the Board of USA Gymnastics, the national governing body of gymnastics in the United States; has served as the Co-Chairman of the US Olympic Committee Summer Sports Summit, an annual series of workshops designed to prepare America's medal hopefuls to win gold in future Olympics; serves as a USOC Olympic Ambassador, helping to prepare all of America’s athletes on working with the media and to represent the United States with character and respect.

 For many years, Peter has also worked as the gymnastics commentator for CBS Sports and ESPN.
 He continues to work as a journalist, broadcaster, and corporate spokesperson at each summer Olympics.
-Peter has served on the President's Council on Physical Fitness & Sports, the Executive Board of the United States Olympic Committee, and the Executive Committee of USA Gymnastics.
-He was appointed by Governor Arnold Schwarzenegger to serve as the Vice Chair of the California Governor’s Council on Physical Fitness & Sports and is the Vice President of the Southern California Committee for the Olympic Games.
+Peter has served on the President's Council on Physical Fitness, Sports & Nutrition; serves as the Vice Chair of the California Governor’s Council on Physical Fitness & Sports; is the Vice President of the Southern California Committee for the Olympic Games; serves in his hometown as Vice President of the Orange County Youth Sports Foundation; and is Chair of the Los Angeles "Ready, Set, Gold!"
+Program.

 Peter is one of only three athletes inducted into the US Olympic Hall of Fame twice; first as an individual, then as a member of the historic 1984 USA men’s gymnastics team.
 He is also the author of Risk, Originality, and Virtuosity: The Keys to a Perfect 10.